Do You Believe? Part 2

 “Unfortunately, you’re right, my lovely friend,” Doubt said smoothly, “But a few hundred thousand more victories than last year is better than a few hundred.
 Anyway, here’s the game plan, family.”

-Everyone listened attentively as Doubt explained how he wanted them to proceed in the case of Ms. Jacqueline Parker-Walker, who was in for the experience of her life.
+Everyone listened attentively as Doubt explained how he wanted them to proceed with Ms. Jacqueline Parker-Walker, who was in for the experience of her life.

 After ensuring that her children were fed and given an ample amount of time before they were asked to go to their rooms, Jacqueline Parker-Walker retired to the library of her three-story, four-bedroom home.
-The place in question is where she came to think, and what she thought about most was being her boss, it was an obsession.
-The drop-dead gorgeous woman’s tall, voluptuous frame displayed a T-shirt and a pair of sweatpants, this was her after-work, after a long hot shower attire.
-She was lounging in a leather executive chair, and behind a well organized washed oak desk.
-Sitting before her on the desk was her business plan, it took her two years to get it where she wanted it, she never wanted anything else in life more than to own her own restaurant.
+The place in question is where she came to think, and what she thought about most was being her boss.
+It was an obsession.
+The drop-dead gorgeous woman’s tall, voluptuous frame displayed a T-shirt and a pair of sweatpants.
+This was her after-work, after a long hot shower attire.
+She was lounging in a leather executive chair, and behind a well-organized washed oak desk.
+Sitting before her on the desk was her business plan.
+It took her two years to get it where she wanted it.
+She wanted nothing else in life more than to own her own restaurant.

-A landline sitting on the desk began to ring; she pressed the speaker button.
+A landline sitting on the desk rang; she pressed the speaker button.

 “Hey, baby,” the booming baritone of a man said smoothly.

-Jacqueline smiled uncontrollably after hearing the voice she knew oh so well, “Evening, Kevin,” she said softly.
+Jacqueline smiled uncontrollably after hearing the voice she knew oh so well.
+“Evening, Kevin,” she whispered.

 “So, how was your day?”